…lifted from rewards I used on Palfish

 You can also do this in their room

 Grab something in your room that starts w X. This is like “I Spy” but in the real world.
 Teacher says, “Find something that is red” (and models) or “find something that starts with p” (the teacher shows a pencil, a pig, a pizza).

 Connect the Dot Rewards

 Play Hopscotch Reward!

-Make your own hopscotch course and you can even pull them up during the lesson.
-First, you make the hopscotch course.
+Make your own hopscotch course, and you can even pull them up during the lesson.
+First, you create the hopscotch course.
 Then, have the kid make their own hopscotch course.

 Stick your Face in the Hole Reward

 This is a self-explanatory reward.
 Stick the kids face in the hole and let the fun commence!
-Just go to the app and pull up the image as if it were a slide.
-Click on “local” on the top right to pull up images from your local photo album on your device during class.
+Go to the app and pull up the image as if it were a slide.
+Click “local” on the top right to pull up images from your local photo album on your device during class.

 Fun things to make with your hands

 You can turn your lamp around and shine it right by your wall and make very simple shadow puppets.
 If the student has a lamp too, they can play along.
 This works for 3rd graders and above.
 This is a particularly great activity for third graders, fourth graders and fifth graders.